MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Online purchase improvement.
 Add custom nicknames to saved debit or credit cards.
 Now you can distinguish and differentiate your credit cards when making online purchases.
 Nicknaming your debit or credit cards lets you choose the correct card when using autofill to select a payment method.

 - TLS/1.0 and TLS/1.1 are disabled by default.
-To help discover impacted sites, you can set the *edge://flags/#display-legacy-tls-warnings* flag to cause Microsoft Edge to display a non-blocking "Not Secure" notice when loading pages that require legacy TLS protocols.
 The [SSLVersionMin](https://docs.microsoft.com/deployedge/microsoft-edge-policies#sslversionmin) policy permits re-enabling of TLS/1.0 and TLS/1.1.
 This policy will remain available until at least Microsoft Edge version 88.
 For more information, see [Site compatibility-impacting changes coming to Microsoft Edge](https://docs.microsoft.com/microsoft-edge/web-platform/site-impacting-changes).

 - Collections improvements: